 For more information, please contact Sponsors and Exhibits Chair Paul Kostek, email@example.com.

 Best Paper Competition – Student and Professional

-The 2018 ICNS Conference is sponsoring student and professional Best Paper competitions.
-Active students and professionals within two years of graduation are eligible for ICNS Student Best Paper awards.
+ICNS 2019 is sponsoring student and professional Best Paper competitions.
+Active students and professionals within two years of graduation are eligible for the ICNS Student Best Paper awards.
 Those not eligible for Best Student Paper are eligible for Best Professional Paper awards.